‘Swing Time’, Part One, Chapter 2

 ARTHUR

-Yes, yes, Betsey.
+Yes, Betsey.
 Very wonderful indeed.

 ROGER